 When considering the Nickson/Cain Families of Southport, Lancashire, one inevitably will come into contact with other families discussed elsewhere – the Woolard and Rusin Families in America, and the Dorber Family in the United Kingdom What follows therefore, is part of the continuing story of how these families are intertwined

-My Maternal Great-grandmother was named Ada Nickson – she was born in Southport in 1877 and was the sixth oldest of the nine children born to Richard and Jane Nickson (sometimes spelt as Nixon on earlier documentation).
+My Maternal Great-grandmother was named Ada Nickson – she was born in Southport in 1877 and was the sixth oldest of the eight children born to Richard and Jane Nickson (sometimes spelt as Nixon on earlier documentation).

 Richard (according to the 1871 Census) was born in Southport in the late Summer of 1848.
 He was one of three children of William Nickson (born 1829 in Southport) and Catherine (born 1827 in Birkdale) – their children were: John (born c1846 in Southport), Richard, and Elizabeth (born 1850 in Southport).

 On the 1871 Census, Richard Nickson’s employment is described as being a Joiner.
 Richard’s wife, Jane, is shown as having been born in Bootle in about 1849.
 There is a miss-match regarding the date of their marriage and the birth of their first child JOHN.

 Records show that the marriage was registered in Ormskirk, Lancashire in the Spring of 1868, but John was apparently born in St Helens in 1867.
 The rest of their children were as follows – all born in Southport: Elizabeth (b. c1869), William (b. c1870), Catherine (b. c1872), Henry, known as “Harry” (b. c1876), Ada (b. c1877), Emma (b.
 1879) Florence (born 1886) and Gertrude.